 You guys know I don’t drive very far very often, but I travelled all the way out to Kraaifontein for Bugz Playpark.
 And it was worth every single second!
-Bugz invited myself and my family to spend the day as VIPs in their playpark last year.
+Bugz invited myself and my family to spend the day as VIPs in their playpark.
 My mom, sister, niece, Charly and I decided to kick off the September holidays with a proper spoil and headed through early one morning.
 My sister had been once before and told me how wonderful it was, but she didn’t do it justice.
 It is genuinely paradise for kids.

 The whole of Bugz Playpark is never-ending fun, with a very well thought-out goal of little Bugz learning through play.
 They have everything you can think of!
 From exceptional tree-top climbing structures, to paddle carts, water slides, horse rides, a choo-choo train, rowing boats, a zip slide, mud kitchens, swings, jumping castles, full size doll-houses, a petting zoo… the list goes on!
 There are lovely shady areas sprinkled throughout the park, and an endless array of delicious food and snack options for the whole family to enjoy.